-More than four million people in Australia have some form of disability, according to the Australian Network on Disability.
+More than four million people in Australia have some form of disability, according to the Bureau of Statistics.
 The unemployment rate for working-age Australians with disabilities (9.4%) is almost twice that of those without (4.9%).
+For people with intellectual disability, unemployment is almost 4 times higher (18%).
+(ABS, 2019).

-Bridget found it very difficult to find a job after she left school.
+For example, Bridget, who has an intellectual disability, found it very difficult to transition into employment after she left high school.
 She wanted to get into childcare, but was not able to receive the help she expected to make her ambition come true.
-Bridget has an intellectual disability.
 “I don’t comprehend properly and I muddle my words,” she explains.

-The study aims to understand how young people with intellectual disabilities experience the transition from school to adult services.
+The study aimed to understand how young people with intellectual disability experience the transition from school to adult life.

-Dr Lise Mogensen, PhD, is a Senior Lecturer and Researcher in the School of Medicine.
+Dr Lise Mogensen is an Associate Professor in the School of Medicine.
 She is an award-winning educator, who specialises in research methodology, and coordinates the applied research programs in the MBBS and MD courses.
 Lise is an interdisciplinary researcher with a background in Occupational Therapy and a PhD in social justice focusing on disability issues.
 She has a particular interest in critical disability studies, and has more than 20 years’ experience in working directly with people with disability, personally, clinically and in research.

 Lise specialises in designing/co-designing participatory research methodologies with vulnerable populations, and consults on research methods and ethics locally and internationally.
 She has developed approaches and methods to include children and young people with autism and developmental disability as active participants in research, which she has implemented in several of her studies on well-being, diagnosis and identity, inclusion, and transition.
 She is passionate about translating research into policy and practice for vulnerable populations, and publications from her projects have influenced best practice guidelines for specialist health service delivery and inclusive education.